Skip to main content

 Why Multichannel Outperforms Single-Channel

 The data is consistent across studies: multichannel sequences produce 2–4x the response rates of email-only sequences.
 The mechanism isn’t just volume — it’s pattern recognition.
 When a prospect sees your name on LinkedIn, then in their inbox, they register you as “someone who keeps showing up” rather than “someone who sent an email once.”
 But this only works if the channels tell a consistent story.
+The last row is the trap most teams fall into when they “go multichannel.”
+More channels with incoherent messaging is worse than one channel with a clear narrative.

 The 7-Touch Multichannel Framework

-This is the sequence structure that works at scale for B2B SaaS with deal sizes of 5K5K–50K ARR:
+This is the sequence structure that works at scale for B2B SaaS with deal sizes of 5K5K–50K ARR: After Day 14, move to nurture.
+Don’t burn the relationship — they may not be ready now.

 Channel Strategy: What Belongs Where